 When using a fountain pen left-handed writers tend to hold the pen at a different angle to the paper compared to the right hander’s so that they avoid smudging while they write.
 This means that for most left-handed people a fountain pen with a standard nib in fine medium or broad will be okay.

 This is a great inexpensive fountain pen to try out if you are a left-handed writer and are not sure which nib size suits you.
-It is available in an extra fine, fine & medium nib.
-Platinum Preppy fountain pens are available in a choice of 7 ink colours or they can be fitted with an ink converter that allows the use of bottled ink.
+It is available in an extra-fine, fine & medium nib.
+Platinum Preppy fountain pens are available in a choice of 7 ink colors or they can be fitted with an ink converter that allows the use of bottled ink.
+Check Prices and Reviews on Amazon

-With an aluminium barrel available in a choice of barrel colours, the Platinum Plaisir fountain pen is exceptional value for money and available in a 0.3mm fine or 0.5mm medium nib.
+With an aluminum barrel available in a choice of barrel colors, the Platinum Plaisir fountain pen is exceptional value for money and available in a 0.3mm fine or 0.5mm medium nib.
 This really is a truly amazing fountain pen that does not always get the recognition it deserves.
 It can also be fitted with an ink converter that allows the use of bottled ink.